Lethaltail/FLH/README.md

 # Known Issues

 There is a bug wherein the stock Italian.flh voicepack will not extract due to a difference seemingly unique to that file.
-There is an issue (#1) that tracks this bug.
+Issue [#1](https://github.com/Lethaltail/FLH/issues/1) tracks this bug.